 No, under such circumstances you cannot ask your customer to pay under reverse charge, it must be under forward charge only.

 When tax is payable under reverse charge does my tax invoice have to show that customer/recipient of service must pay tax under reverse charge?

 Yes, your tax invoice must always show whether the tax is payable under reverse charge.

-- If my branch office in Delhi (permanent establishment), services customers in Delhi and North India but shipments are from Mumbai, can I choose to not to raise invoices from my Delhi branch on my Delhi customers and instead centralise my billing at my head office in Mumbai?
+If my branch office in Delhi (permanent establishment), services customers in Delhi and North India but shipments are from Mumbai, can I choose to not to raise invoices from my Delhi branch on my Delhi customers and instead centralize my billing at my head office in Mumbai?

 Alternatively, your Mumbai office is free to raise once a month, a consolidated statement for services supplied by the Mumbai office to the Delhi office throughout the month.

 Your Mumbai office will get to consume the ITC on invoices raised by service providers in Mumbai for freight, THC, etc.

 Your Delhi office will get to use the ITC on invoices raised by its Mumbai office, in other words, every branch office in a different state than yours must be treated as a vendor.

 If I have only one office in Maharashtra, is it mandatory for me to have an office/branch office to handle shipments from let’s say Chennai?